Wombats/wombat-desktop/README.md

-wombatfs-desktop
+wombat-desktop
 ================

-Desktop client for wombatfs.
+Desktop client for wombat.